Story at a glance:

 • Implementing climate responsive architecture on a large scale is key to mitigating the effects of climate change.

-In order to achieve this, some of today’s common architectural designs have to be adapted in favor of designs that reflect for the changing world of weather conditions.
+To achieve this some of today’s common architectural designs have to be adapted in favor of designs that reflect for the changing world of weather conditions.
 To reduce energy demands from heating, cooling, and powering built structures, architects must utilize passive design strategies informed by a project site’s unique environmental characteristics.
 In short, we must prioritize climate responsive architecture.

 What is Climate Responsive Architecture?